SmartPack/SmartPack-Kernel-Manager/README.md

 # SmartPack-Kernel Manager

-## SmartPack-Kernel Manager is a modified version of official Kernel Adiutor, which is originally developed by Willi Ye aka Grarak.
+SmartPack-Kernel Manager is the official successor of Kernel Adiutor, which is originally developed by Willi Ye aka Grarak.
 All the credits goes to the original developer.

 ## Download
 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png"